louietsai/CarND-Kidnapped-Vehicle-Project/README.md

     Step 4: get the weight of each particle by Multivariate Gaussian distribution.
     Step 5: Normalize the weights of all particles.
 #### 4. Resample :
 After prediction step, the vehicle implements Update step.
 In this step, particles are assigned with weights corresponding to their prediction.
-The process is stated below:

 ## Project Results

 ## Running the Code